-Some of the most prominent causes of PMS- related symptoms, (e.g., endometriosis, uterine fibroids, fibrocystic breast disease), are due to excessive estrogen, also known as estrogen dominance.
+Some of the most prominent causes of PMS- related symptoms, (e.g., endometriosis, uterine fibroids, fibrocystic breast disease), and possibly some female cancers are due to excessive estrogen, also known as estrogen dominance.
 One of the primary sources of too much estrogen in the body comes from xenoestrogens, which are environmental toxins found in plastics, pesticides, beauty products, cleaning products, detergents, birth control pills, and hormones replacement therapy.
 Xenoestrogens are structurally similar to estrogen and can mimic estrogen in the body and cause an excess estrogen state.
 These “foreign” hormones can also create damaging by-products and metabolites, putting a lot of stress on the liver and disrupting normal hormone pathways.
 Decreasing estrogen through the support of the liver detoxification pathways and supplementing with vitamin B6 and progesterone-enhancing herbs such as vitex can help the situation.

 Calcium-D-glucarate, indole-3-carbinol, diindolylmethane (DIM), and sulforaphane are essential substances to support healthy hormone metabolism by promoting liver detoxification and excretion of harmful xenoestrogens.
 Milk thistle is a well-researched botanical extract that contains potent antioxidants that protect liver cells from free radical damage and support detoxification pathways.
-Turmeric, lycopene, rosemary, and green tea are potent antioxidants, thus protecting the body from environmental insult.
+Turmeric, lycopene, rosemary, and green tea are potent antioxidants thus protecting the body from environmental insult.

 3. Not to be forgotten – the thyroid